Yakuza 6: The Song of Life

-Yakuza 6: The Song of Life (Note: (龍が如く6 命の詩。, Ryū ga Gotoku 6: Inochi no Uta.)) is a 2016 action-adventure game developed by Ryu Ga Gotoku Studio and published by Sega for PlayStation 4.
+is a 2016 action-adventure game developed by Ryu Ga Gotoku Studio and published by Sega for PlayStation 4.
 The game is the seventh main installment in the Yakuza series and the final main game to feature Kazuma Kiryu as the primary protagonist, and was released in Japan in December 2016.
 The English version was released in Southeast Asia in March 2018, and worldwide the following month.
 Versions for Windows and Xbox One were released in March 2021.
 The game was followed up by Yakuza Kiwami 2, a remake of the second game, and by Yakuza: Like a Dragon, the next chronological installment, released in 2020.

 Gameplay

 Yakuza 6 is an action-adventure game set in an open world environment and played from a third-person perspective.
 It is similar to that of other Yakuza titles with exploration mixed with arcade style beat 'em up combat with ragdoll physics.
 Yakuza 6 was the first game in the series to use the new Dragon Engine game engine (later used in Yakuza Kiwami 2, Yakuza: Like a Dragon and the spin-off Judgment series), which overhauls the presentation and combat mechanics compared to past games.
 It also features an advanced variant of Yakuza 5s Dragon Spirit Mode, called Extreme Heat Mode, where Kiryu becomes resistant to knockback as long as his Heat remains, and his combo finishers can turn into Heat actions that take out immense amounts of health.
 Additionally, as is also later used in Yakuza Kiwami 2, the game categorizes experience points into different types and the player can grant themselves various upgrades by using experience of the correct type; experience points can also be earned by eating at restaurants, though doing this raises the hunger gauge which limits how much food the player can eat and reduces itself with time.

 Unlike Yakuza 4, Yakuza 5 and Yakuza 0, Yakuza 6 does not feature any playable characters besides Kiryu himself.
 Additionally, unlike 0 and Yakuza Kiwami, Kiryu only uses one fighting style.
 This game features the series staple location of Kamurochō, Tokyo, as well as a new city, Onomichi, Hiroshima Prefecture.
 Onomichi stands out from other cities in the series in that its name is the same as its real world counterpart, with the area featured in game being a recreation of the city's Shingai district.